zanetagebka/recipes/README.md

 to run project use `rails s`

-You can find working project under this url:
+You can find working project under this url: https://recipes-app-k.herokuapp.com/recipes

+Hope it won't be dead when you take a look at it. :)